chevah/github-hooks-server/README.rst

 github-hooks-server
 ===================

-Custom handling of GitHub hooks for Chevah Project.
+Custom handling of GitHub pull requests.

-It keeps Trac and GitHub in sync based on Chevah's own workflow.

-It manages the labels for a PR to keep track of the review state for a PR.
+It manages the labels for a PR to keep track of the review state for a PR:

+* needs-review
+* needs-changes
+* needs-merge

 The GitHub Token needs to have write permissions to the managed repo.